FatboyHomeNetwork/FatboyHomeNetwork/README.md

 The network is mostly from Windows, and supports Android, google TV and apple TV OS.

-Where possible, operasting system configuraiton ahnges - regestry edites, ading removing progremas, users, etc - has been automated by automatd installers.
-This really simpillfies the insatll and cration of ther network.
+Where possible, operating system config changes - registry edits, adding/removing programs, users, groups, permissions, etc - has been automated by installers, really simplifies the instal and creation of the network.